Extend Filesize in the attachments table for files with size > 2147483647 bytes

 It was a bit tricky to get these files into Redmine but I managed it.
 (No, I did not upload them via web browser).
 Now all is perfect.
 I can download the images and play around with them.

 Sadly, due to the "attachment" table definition in the Redmine Database been filesize of INT - which is basically a signed 32 bit integer - the displayed filesize is wrong.
 So the "Files" Tab always shows the wrong size.

 It's not a big deal anyway, since download works.
 It's just a minor quirk.
 Maybe a BIGINT in the SQL database definition would help ...

 Updated by Glenn Gould over 10 years ago

 We had a similar problem with bigger downloads.
 In our case, we manually wrote "-1" to the filesize field and added the real filesize manually in the description, however, it would be very nice to be able to store bigger filesizes directly in the redmine database.

-#7 Updated by Jean-Philippe Lang over 2 years ago
+Updated by Jean-Philippe Lang about 8 years ago

 bigint is not mentionned in the Rails doc: